List of Brooklyn Nine-Nine characters: Rosa Diaz

-Stephanie Beatriz portrays Rosalita "Rosa" Diaz, a smart, tough, aloof, and mysterious detective.
-She attended parochial school and then later transferred to a prestigious ballet school.
-When she was younger, the pressure for her to succeed at ballet school eventually led her to commit several crimes (including "beating up ballerinas" and breaking into people's houses) which resulted in her leaving ballet school and eventually landing in juvenile detention.
-In response, her parents effectively cut her out of their lives, leaving Rosa to turn things around on her own.
-Sometime after, she was classmates with Jake at the police academy.
+Stephanie Beatriz portrays Rosalita "Rosa" Diaz, a smart, tough, and enigmatic detective.
+Implied to have had a relatively stable and loving childhood, she attended parochial school before transferring to a prestigious ballet school; the pressure on her to succeed there drove her to commit several underage crimes (including home invasion and "beating up ballerinas"), which resulted in her expulsion from ballet school and landing in juvenile detention.
+In response, her parents effectively cut her dead, leaving Rosa to rebuild her life alone; this convinced her that she should not expect support from her loved ones, leading her to become obsessed with self-sufficiency and privacy and to avoid emotional investment in the lives of others.

-Though Rosa is a loyal and effective member of the squad, her anger management issues and lack of sympathy for others terrify most of her coworkers.
-If Rosa is angry enough, people are too scared to even walk past her to go to the bathroom, something Terry and Holt attempt to use to increase precinct efficiency.
-She is highly secretive about her personal life.
-It is also established that she does not stay in any accommodation for long periods of time, and her neighbors know her by both a different name and a completely different personality.
-In the episode "Greg and Larry", Rosa also suggests that her real identity is even hidden from the squad.
+Though Rosa is a loyal and effective member of the squad, her anger management issues and lack of compassion for others terrify most of her coworkers.
+If Rosa is angry enough, they will not even walk past her to go to the bathroom, something Terry and Holt briefly attempt to use to increase precinct efficiency.
+She is highly secretive about her personal life and information about her is contradictory; it is established that she does not stay in any accommodation for long periods of time and her neighbors know her by not only a different name but a different personality.
+In the episode "Greg and Larry", Rosa even suggests that her real identity is hidden from the squad itself.
 As revealed in "Cop-Con", she and Amy are younger than most of the other precinct members as they are hurt by a device that emits a loud noise to those under 35, whereas Jake and Boyle only pretended to be affected by it.

-At some point, Rosa became an accomplished gymnast (which she considers her "deepest shame"), and is also highly skilled at yoga and archery.
-In "White Whale", she told Amy that she attended medical school, business school, and has a pilot's license.
-In her spare time, she also fixes up old cars to sell to famous people and uses bolt cutters to make jewellery.
-She is also often seen riding motorcycles.
+Alongside her proficiency at ballet, at some point Rosa became an accomplished gymnast (which she considers her "deepest shame") and is also highly skilled at yoga and archery.
+In "White Whale", she tells Amy that she attended both medical school and business school and has a pilot's license.
+In her spare time, she restores old cars to sell to famous people and has an online business selling homemade jewellery (for which she uses bolt cutters).
+She is also a dedicated motorcyclist, showing a marked expertise in the riding, care and knowledge of motorbikes.

-In season two, Rosa dated Captain Holt's nephew, Marcus, but broke up with him in season three.
-Later in the season, she found love with former undercover detective Adrian Pimento; the two get engaged in "Paranoia" while chasing a drug dealer through an alley, but their wedding is delayed when Pimento was targeted by mob boss Figgis and forced to flee.
-Once he returned, they decided to slow down after realizing they were rushing their relationship.
+In Season 2, Rosa dates Captain Holt's nephew Marcus, but breaks up with him due to not being ready for marriage.
+She later finds love with former undercover detective Adrian Pimento; things move very swiftly, with the two getting engaged in "Paranoia" while chasing a drug dealer through an alley, but their wedding is delayed when Pimento goes off-grid to escape the wrath of mob boss Jimmy Figgis.
+Once he returns, they agree to marry within twenty-four hours, but decide to slow down after realizing they are rushing their renewed relationship.